99: No Such Thing As Bread Civilians

 I think she's writing a book now about being a super fan.

-And the first time she got an autograph from Paul McCartney, he wrote Paul McCartney, brackets, the Beatles.
+But at the time she was a fan, they weren't super famous yet.
+And the first time she got an autograph from Paul McCartney, he wrote Paul McCartney brackets the Beatles.

-Yeah, so they really weren't well known.
+Yeah.
+So they really weren't well known.

 They actually met Elvis once, didn't they?
+And it sounds cool.
+Yeah.

-like the most awkward occasion ever.
+And it sounds like the most awkward occasion ever.
+So, yeah, yeah.

-And apparently, they just had nothing to talk about.
+And apparently they just had nothing to talk about.

 Their press officer wrote about it years later and said it was incredibly awkward.
+They had this weird small talk.

 There were long, long silences.